HasturBoss/Hastur/README.md

 apt install cockpit ufw
 ufw allow 9090
 Open browser, input https://<ip>:9090
+If using clash, please modify the port: nano /usr/lib/systemd/system/cockpit.socket
+For example: 9090 > 9099
 ```

 * Use shellinabox(Android input method is not supported!)